Ighalo ends wait for first Manchester United goal against Club Brugge | Goal.com

 Odion Ighalo opened his Manchester United account in the Red Devils’ Europa League game against Club Brugge, becoming the first Nigerian to do so for the Old Trafford giants.

-It was the striker’s first start for Ole Gunnar Solskjaer’s men following his shock loan move from Shanghai Shenhua to cover up for injured Marcus Rashford.
+It was the striker’s first start for Ole Gunnar Solskjaer’s men following his shock loan move from Shanghai Shenhua as a replacement for injured Marcus Rashford.

 🙌 D A M N 🙌#MUFC #UEL pic.twitter.com/uwlVNfEZqw— Manchester United (@ManUtd) February 27, 2020